iainsgillis/devon-pottery-guild/classes.md

 Unfortunately, the Devon Pottery Guild doesn't normally offer kids' classes during the September–June season.
-We have run summer sessions for kids in the past, and have this on our roadmap for serious consider in 2025, but nothing is confirmed at this time.
+We have run summer sessions for kids in the past, and have this on our roadmap for consideration in 2025, but nothing is confirmed at this time.

 </section>